Alexander Findlater: Correspondence

 In June 1791 Burns wrote to Findlater regarding an incident in which he made an error in surveying stock.
 This took place during his official Excise duties and resulted in a reprimand and showed that his friend, Supervisor Findlate, was still very much his manager:

-"I am both much surprised and vexed at that accident of Lorimer's stock.
-The last survey I made prior to Mr Lorimer's going to Edin'.
-I was very particular in my inspection and the quantity was certainly in his possession as I stated it.
-The surveys I have made during his absence might as well have been marked 'key absent', as I never found any body but the lady .. and one of the times, it would have rejoiced all Hell to have seen her so drunk.
-I have not surveyed there since his return.
-I know the gentleman's ways are, like the grace of G-d, pass all comprehension; but I shall give the house a severe scrutiny tomorrow morning, and send you in the naked facts.

-I know, Sir, and regret deeply that this business glances with a malign aspect on my character as an officer; but ... as this single instance of the least shadow of carelessness or impropriety in my conduct as an Officer, I shall be peculiarly unfortunate if my character shall fall a sacrifice to the dark manoeuvres [sic] of a Smuggler.

-The 'Smuggler' in question is often said to be none other than the brewer William Lorimer, the father of Burns's friend and correspondent Jean 'Chloris' Lorimer of Kemys Hall Farm, however Mackay identifies the smuggler with a William Lorimer of Cairnmill.
+The "Smuggler" in question is often said to be none other than the brewer William Lorimer, the father of Burns's friend and correspondent Jean "Chloris" Lorimer of Kemys Hall Farm, however Mackay identifies the smuggler with a William Lorimer of Cairnmill.